We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Will Dickey

 This is where the two brands split more notably.
-Le Creuset has a light enameled interior while Staub has a black enameled interior.
+Le Creuset has a light enameled interior while Staub has a black one.
 Some cooks may find the black enamel of the Staub makes it hard to see fond development.
-However, it also means it’s less likely to show the natural scuffs, scratches, and discoloration that happens with regularly using cookware.
+However, it also means it’s less likely to show the natural scuffs, scratches, and discoloration that happen with regularly used cookware.
 So, it’s really personal preference.

 The handles are also a bit different.
 Le Creuset features wide, looped handles and a sizable knob on its Dutch oven’s lid.
 Staub’s pot has slightly narrower handles with squared-off edges and a smaller knob on its lid.
 Neither is bad, but some cooks may prefer the roomier handles of the Le Creuset, especially when transferring it from the stovetop to the oven with bulky oven mitts on.